waxeaa/waxeaa/README.md

 - 🌱 I’m currently learning Swıft

-- 👯 I’m looking to collaborate on Mobile App Projects
+- 👯 I’m looking to collaborate on iOS Development

-- 💬 Talk to me about Mobile App Development
+- 💬 Talk to me about iOS App Development

 <br>